Quirktree/info314-website/docs/assignments/dhcp-setup.md

 ## Troubleshooting

-Troubleshooting for the ISC DHCP Server can be found under [troubleshooting >> dhcp](/resources/dhcpd-troubleshooting/).
+Troubleshooting for the ISC DHCP Server can be found under [troubleshooting dhcp dhcp](/resources/dhcpd-troubleshooting/).